loopbackio/loopback.io/pages/en/lb2/AngularJS-JavaScript-SDK.md

     `<script src="js/lb-services.js"></script>`

-    {% include note.html content="

-    You'll need to set up static middleware to serve the client script.
+    {% include note.html content="You'll need to set up static middleware to serve the client script.
-    See [Defining middleware](/doc/en/lb2/Defining-middleware.html#Definingmiddleware-Staticmiddleware) for more information.
+    See [Defining middleware](Defining-middleware.html) for more information." %}

-    " %}

 2. Register the AngularJS module `lbServices` as a dependency of your app.
     Add `'lbServices'` to the `angular.module()` call in  the main JavaScript file of your Angular (client) app, as follows: